Free Things to Do in London

 Getting to London by Coach

 Basically, there’s no place in the UK from which you can’t go to London by coach.
-National Express, Eurolines UK and National Express have established a tightly knit network connecting all the larger and smaller cities with the British capital.
+National Express, and megabus have established a tightly knit network connecting all the larger and smaller cities with the British capital.
 And frequently there’s cheap bus tickets available, which start at £1.
 So, grab your kids, hop on a bus and spend a nice day or weekend in London exploring the city’s numerous free museums and other sights.

 Culture and Arts in London